timothewt/Video2ASCII/README.md

 # Video2ASCII

 CLI tool that converts a video into ASCII characters.
+This allows you to play any video in the console, either for fun or for convenience, e.g., when you're connected to a remote via SSH.

 ## How to use